DuoHacker/DuoHacker-Python/README.md

 python Launcher.py
 ```

-The launcher fetches the latest `pylingo.py` from GitHub, caches it locally, then executes it.
-You always run the most recent version without doing anything manually.
+The launcher fetches the latest `pylingo.py` and `requirements.txt` from GitHub, installs any new dependencies, caches locally, then runs.
+You always get the most recent version automatically.

-### Run directly (no update check)
+### Run directly (skip update check)

 ```bash
 python pylingo.py